Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 Try several keywords to get a concrete idea of your target market.

-A final way to get demographic information is with Google Analytics (or your analytic tool of choice).
+Another way to get demographic information is with Google Analytics (or your analytic tool of choice).

 In Google Analytics, navigate to “Audience > Demographics > Overview” using the left side menu.
 If you haven’t enabled this before, you might have to do so and wait 24 hours to get data.